 These numbers have attracted more advertisers to Facebook, and the social network is getting higher prices for ad placements.
 The report says that during the 2013 holiday season, businesses saw the rates for cost-per-clicks (CPCs) on Facebook increase 120 percent over the 2012 holiday season.

-Steve Katelman, vice president of global digital strategic partnerships at Omnicom Media Group, told VentureBeat Friday that Facebook’s improved performance is the natural product of a maturing ad exchange.
-“Naturally you’re going to be able to get great priced inventory at first because you’re not bidding for impressions against a matured buying community.”
+Steve Katelman, vice president of global digital strategic partnerships at Omnicom Media Group, told VentureBeat Friday that Facebook’s improved performance numbers are simply the result of a maturing ad exchange.
+“Naturally you’re going to be able to get great-priced inventory at first because you’re not bidding for impressions against a matured buying community.”

-As more and more companies and ad agencies get their systems integrated with Facebook’s exchange, Katelman says, bidding goes up and CPM costs go up.
+As more and more agencies and brands get their systems integrated with Facebook’s exchange, Katelman says, bidding goes up and CPM costs go up.
 Advertisers have also needed time to gather intelligence and experience about which advertising buying strategies work and which do not.
-What works for one client may not work for another.
+What works for one client may not work for another, Katelman notes.

 Among social media sites, Facebook also is generating the lion’s share of referral traffic to retail sites — 75 percent, the Adobe report says.
 That’s an increase of 2 percent over this time last year.

-Advertisers are still spending way more on Facebook placements than they are on sponsored tweets on Twitter.
+Advertisers are still spending way more on Facebook placements than they are on Twitter sponsored tweets.
 But Twitter may be getting better at targeting ads at the right people.
-Twitter saw a significant increase in referrals to retail sites, according to the Adobe report, up 23 percent in Q1 2014 over the same time last year.
+Twitter saw a significant increase in referrals to retail sites, according to the Adobe report, up 23 percent in Q1 2014 over the same period last year.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: